ethhub-io/ethhub/using-ethereum/running-a-node/README.md

 #### Node Benchmarks
 Light mode:
  - Parity begins syncing from a hardcoded value (block #6219777) almost immediately, at a rate of approximately 23 500 blocks per minute.
 With a height at 6 500 000, this takes 15 minutes.
+Once synced, it receives blocks as they get mined and validated by full nodes.
  - Geth waits for around 200 seconds before beginning to sync from 2 300 blocks in the past, then periodically receives small bundles of 1 to 10 blocks.
 The initial sync takes very little time.